Dee1985/AyDy-Burling-prework/README.md

 4. **JavaScript Basics Assessment**

 - No live site with this section.
-  - Activity 1: JavaScript math quiz.
+  - Activity 1: Math quiz- using JS operators.
     - Qustions are answered by using the console.
   - Activity 2: JavaScript Variables, Alerts, Prompts, and Conditionals
     - Qustions are answered by using the console.